Altitude diving: Effects of altitude on buoyancy control and barotraumas

+As a consequence, dry suit squeeze, mask squeeze, and ear and sinus squeezes will all develop more rapidly at higher altitude.
+In most cases the difference will not be noticeable, as experienced divers tend to equalise most squeezes reflexively, but as an example, a dry suit without a functional inflation system will squeeze the diver shallower than would be the case at sea level, and more for the same water depth.
+For exactly the same reason, barotraumas of ascent can occur for slightly lower depth changes.

 Decompression when diving at altitude

 At altitude, atmospheric pressure is lower than at sea level, so surfacing at the end of an altitude dive leads to a greater relative reduction in pressure and an increased risk of decompression sickness compared to the same dive profile at sea level.
 The dives are also typically carried out in freshwater at altitude so it has a lower density than seawater used for calculation of decompression tables.
 The amount of time the diver has spent acclimatising at altitude is also of concern as divers with gas loadings near those of sea level may also be at an increased risk.
 The US Navy recommends waiting 12 hours following arrival at altitude before performing the first dive.
 The tissue supersaturation following an ascent to altitude can also be accounted for by considering it to be residual nitrogen and allocating a residual nitrogen group when using tables with this facility.